 - Within 3-7 years I would expect it to have made a sustained and measurable difference to the enterprise culture in the city region.

-For the price of a very rich wo/man’s house we could become A City of Enterprise
+For the price of a rich wo/man’s house we could build a city wide talent development programme that would help us become a true A City of Enterprise.